Proof Agent Docs

 | **Add a comment** | Ops | `POST /ops` with `comment.add` |

 **Start with Edit V2** for most tasks.
-It uses stable block refs, handles concurrent edits cleanly, and returns clean markdown without internal HTML annotations.
+It uses precise block refs, handles concurrent edits cleanly, and returns clean markdown without internal HTML annotations.

 `suggestion.add` now matches against annotated documents correctly and preserves stable anchors, but `edit/v2` is still the better default for programmatic content changes.